SimonJackson24/AMSLPR/AMSLPR_Analysis_Summary.md

-# AMSLPR License Plate Detection and Recognition Module - Comprehensive Analysis Summary
+# VisiGate License Plate Detection and Recognition Module - Comprehensive Analysis Summary

 ## Executive Summary

-This document provides a comprehensive summary of the deep analysis, debugging, and improvements made to the AMSLPR (Automate Systems License Plate Recognition) recognition module.
+This document provides a comprehensive summary of the deep analysis, debugging, and improvements made to the VisiGate (Vision-Based Access Control System) recognition module.
 The analysis covered a period of intensive debugging and optimization, addressing critical issues in camera integration, dependency management, OCR functionality, and web interface stability.

 ### Key Achievements
 - **Resolved critical import failures** for TensorFlow and Hailo TPU libraries